VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

- * **/logout** expects either the "vitalManToken" or the "vitalAccessToken" session cookie to be included in the request and performs logout (destroys the session identified by the cookie); if the form parameter "altCookie" is set to true the adapter will use the "vitalManToken" cookie, otherwise the "vitalAccessToken" cookie.
+ * **/logout** expects either the "vitalManToken" or the "vitalAccessToken"
+session cookie to be included in the request and performs logout (destroys the
+session identified by the cookie); if the form parameter "altCookie" is set to
+true the adapter will use the "vitalManToken" cookie, otherwise the
+"vitalAccessToken" cookie.

- * **/evaluate** expects both the "vitalManToken" (user session with the rights to request a policy evaluation) and the "vitalAccessToken" (session corresponding to the user for whom the policy is evaluated) session cookie and the form parameter "resources[]" (resources for which user permissions are requested) to be included in the request.
+ * **/evaluate** expects both the "vitalManToken" (user session with the rights
+to request a policy evaluation) and the "vitalAccessToken" (session
+corresponding to the user for whom the policy is evaluated) session cookies and
+the form parameter "resources[]" (resources for which user permissions are
+requested) to be included in the request.

     It returns for each resource the list of permitted or denied actions.
 Response example:

     ```json
     {